 This date will be taken as midnight UTC of that day

 This operation creates, modifies or deletes a resource that has a defined lifecycle state.
 Specify this option to perform the action and then wait until the resource reaches a given lifecycle state.
 Multiple states can be specified, returning on the first state.
 For example,

 --wait-for-state FAILED would return on whichever lifecycle state is reached first.
 If timeout is reached, a return code of 2 is returned.
 For any other error, a return code of 1 is returned.

 Accepted values are:

-ACTIVE, CANCELLING_DELETION, CREATING, DELETED, DELETING, PENDING_DELETION, SCHEDULING_DELETION, UPDATING
+BACKUP_IN_PROGRESS, CANCELLING_DELETION, CREATING, DELETED, DELETING, DISABLED, DISABLING, ENABLED, ENABLING, PENDING_DELETION, RESTORING, SCHEDULING_DELETION, UPDATING

 --wait-interval-seconds to see whether the resource to see if it has reached the lifecycle state defined by